-- A focus directs your time and allows you to develop expertise.
-Boards and staff have limited time; use it wisely by focusing their efforts.
-A focus allows your key players to know the issues and grantees more intimately and to strategically apply their knowledge, reputations, and influence—all of which can be equally, if not more, powerful than the foundation’s dollars.
+- A focus directs your time and allows you to develop expertise—Having limited time, boards and staff have use that time wisely by centering their efforts.
+Focusing allows your key players to know the issues and grantees more intimately and to strategically apply their knowledge, reputations, and influence.
+All are equally, if not more, powerful than the foundation’s dollars.

-- It allows foundation leaders to communicate more effectively.
-A focus will help you to communicate what you do and why to current and potential grantees, fellow funders, elected officials, and others interested in your work.
-It also allows you to communicate what you don’t do, thus reducing the amount of time nonprofits will spend writing requests for grants they’ll never receive.
+- A focus allows foundation leaders to communicate more effectively—You are better able to communicate what you do and why to current and potential grantees, fellow funders, elected officials, and others interested in your work.
+Having a focus also communicates what you don’t do, thus reducing the amount of time nonprofits spend writing requests for grants they’ll never receive.

-- It creates boundaries.
-When seasoned foundation leaders advise newcomers, they customarily share the tip: Focus your giving.
+- A focus creates boundaries—When seasoned foundation leaders advise newcomers, they customarily share this tip: Focus your giving.
 Foundation work is less overwhelming when boundaries are clear, and foundation leaders are more fulfilled when they have parameters defining the effectiveness of their work.

 Foundation board members may struggle with the notion of focus—and understandably so.

-“Board members often engage in foundation work because it makes them feel good,” says Exponent Philanthropy member Elizabeth Snowdon of the Hill-Snowdon Foundation.
+“Board members often engage in foundation work because it makes them feel good,” says Elizabeth Bonner Snowdon, president of Hill-Snowdon Foundation in Washington, DC.
 “But changing the status quo to focus doesn’t necessarily feel good.
 For starters, it’s difficult to say no to some wonderful organizations.”

-To move the conversation about focus forward, be sure to clarify the following:
+To move the conversation about focus forward, it’s important to clarify the following:

-- A focus does not prevent the foundation from being responsive.
-If your foundation historically gave to just about anyone who asked, focusing will indeed be a significant change—and one that feels less responsive to certain causes.
-Keep in mind: Your foundation can be highly responsive to community needs by learning about the most critical ones and focusing your efforts to address them.
-You also can set aside a small portion of funds to respond to emergencies, if that is important.
+- A focus does not prevent the foundation from being responsive—If your foundation has historically given to just about anyone who has asked, focusing will indeed be a significant change—and one that feels less responsive to certain causes.
+Keep in mind that your foundation can be highly responsive to community needs by learning about the most critical ones and focusing your efforts to address them.
+And if it’s important to your foundation, you also can set aside a small portion of funds to respond to emergencies.

-- Foundations aren’t limited to a single focus.
-Many foundations have more than one focus.
+- You are not limited to a single focus—Many foundations have more than one.
 Just be sure that your assets, time, and energy are sufficient to achieve impact in more than one area.

-- You can experiment with focus.
-Initially, tentative foundations might only apply a small portion of the foundation’s assets in a focused way.
+- You can experiment with focus—Initially, tentative foundations might only apply a small portion of their assets in a focused way.
 You can make the shift over several years to give grantees time to find new funding sources.